 Practitioners define calorie restriction as a 20% to 30% reduction in calories, along with sufficient quantities of vitamins, minerals, and other essential nutrients.
 A typical healthy diet consists of 2000 daily calories for women and 2500 for men.

-The Chicago physician doesn’t advocate strict caloric restriction.
+The New York physician doesn’t advocate strict caloric restriction.
 He merely advises that his patients slim down through diet and exercise.
 After reaching a healthy weight, the doctor recommends patients consume 8% fewer calories than they need.
 To back up his recommendations, the physician quotes an observational study of the effects of calorie restriction on the Japanese island of Okinawa during the years 1950 to 1995.
 Dr. Green says:

 “Studies calculated that they [Okinawans] took in 8% less calories than their requirements.
 They had a remarkable decrease in age-related disease.”